MatinH2004/book-viewer/README.md

 # Book Viewer App

-The Book Viewer App is a simple web application created with Sinatra, designed to allow users to view and explore a collection of books.
-This lightweight app offers an easy and intuitive way to access and read books within a web browser.
-It can be a useful tool for showcasing a digital library or sharing specific literary works online.
+The Book Viewer App is a simple web application created with Sinatra, designed to allow users to view and explore The Adventures of Sherlock Holmes.
+This lightweight app offers an easy and intuitive way to access and read the book within a web browser.

 ## Features